OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

     prob.driver.declare_coloring()

-If you want to change the number of compute_totals calls that the coloring algorithm uses to compute the jacobian sparsity (default is 3), you can pass the `repeats` arg.
+If you want to change the number of `compute_totals` calls that the coloring algorithm uses to compute the jacobian sparsity (default is 3), the tolerance used to determine nonzeros (default is 1e-15), or the number of orders to use for the tolerance sweep (default is 15), you can pass the `repeats`, `tol`, and `orders` args.
 For example:

 .. code-block:: python

-    prob.driver.declare_coloring(repeats=2)
+    prob.driver.declare_coloring(repeats=2, tol=1e-20, orders=20)

 Whenever a dynamic coloring is computed, the coloring is written to a file called *total_coloring.pkl* for later 'static' use.
+The file will be written in a directory called *coloring_files* under the directory specified in :code:`problem.options['directory']`.
+If no value is set into :code:`problem.options['directory']` then the *coloring_files* directory will be placed under the current working directory at the time the problem is instantiated.

 You can see a more complete example of setting up an optimization with